 The PDMP Gateway is available via PMP Interconnect (PMPi), a platform operated by the National Association of Boards of Pharmacy (NABP).
 Appriss is the technology partner for PMPi.

-Visit the Oregon Health Leadership Council page.
+Oregon Health Leadership Council page.